Procedures in Response to COVID-19

 Your family’s health and comfort is of our utmost concern.
 So, please be sure to let us know how A Suite Sound Music Center may best support your family.
 Additionally, please let us know if you have any questions or concerns.
 Thank you!

 Observing infection-control protocols and complying with infection-control procedures is practiced at A Suite Sound as outlined in the Music Therapy Board Certification Domains, as well as in Standards of Clinical Practice as outlined by the American Music Therapy Association.
-This will continue to be practiced with extra care (e.g. Routine hand-washing, no use of stuffed animals and scarves; all objects-- books, instruments, games, etc. will be disinfected between each session).
+Due to updated research, we are RESUMING use of stuffed animals and scarves.
+Use of these items will continue to be practiced with extra care such as: All objects-- books, instruments, games, stuffed animals, scarves, etc. will be disinfected and/or quarantined as necessary between each session.